ringwormGO-organization/Termi/CONTRIBUTING.md

 1. Line width must be at most **100** characters.
 2. Use tabs, tabs ident size **MUST BE** 4!
 3. Indent both a case label and the case statement of a switch statement.
+4. When you sending binary (zip file) please name it as `net5.0` so we can easier upload to Google Drive.

 Right: